 Metro tiles and patterned feature tiles are both great options for traditional bathroom floors

 6. Small format tiles for a big look

 Small format tiles aren’t just for your walls.
 You can make a real style statement with your bathroom flooring by using penny-sized tiles.
 Usually available as a sheet which can laid directly onto your floorboards or substrate, penny-sized tiles are becoming increasingly popular—bang on-trend for 2018.
 Some will tell you that these small format tiles should only be used sparingly on walls and as splashbacks, but I think differently!
 Go bold and add these tiny tiles to your floor.
-Why not give our British Ceramic Tile Mosaic Hex gloss tile (see below) a go?
+Why not give Mosaic Hex gloss tiles (see below) a go?
 And to push the envelope a little further, why not add a contrasting grout colour?